Lubricate a Mounted Bearing: A How-to Guide

 Proper lubrication is essential for the use of any mounted bearing.
 Oil within bearing grease provides a thin layer between the rolling element and the bearing rings.
 Without this layer of oil, pillow blocks and flange blocks won’t see a fraction of their expected life.
-Quality lubrication is essential.
+When it’s time to lubricate a mounted bearing, a quality process is essential.

 This layer of oil, which can be thinner than one ten-thousandth of an inch, prevents metal to metal contact.
 Without this protection, the rolling elements and inner/outer races would rapidly wear, causing a bearing failure.
 Grease also diffuses increasing temperatures during operation, protecting your bearings from the destructive effects of heat.
 If grease levels are consistently low, you’re guaranteed to experience excessive wear.